-Keto Greek Goddess of the Sea begins her Odyssey homeward to Paros, from London England
+Keto Greek Goddess of the Sea Exhibition, Paros, June 2022

-On June 19th 2020, I – Clare O Hagan will be transformed into Keto – Greek Goddess of the Sea.
-Keto and I were due to be on her island home of Paros, Greece on that date where a big party and exhibition celebrating her re-awakening was planned, We are now trapped in London because of the coronavirus pandemic.
-However, June 19th marks the first steps of an unexpected, unplanned odyssey – as we both begin a journey over land and sea, homeward to Paros.
-The source of the Fleet river at Kenwood in Hampstead Heath where I often walk, will be the starting point.
-Starting early on Friday morning Keto will journey south from Highgate, Kentish Town, Kings Cross, Lambs Conduit Street, Farringdon to the River Thames at Blackfriars in London.
+On June 19th 2020, artist Clare O Hagan became Keto – Greek Goddess of the Sea.
+Keto and the artist were due to be on her island home of Paros, Greece on that date where a big party and exhibition celebrating her re-awakening was planned, they found themselves trapped in London because of the coronavirus pandemic.
+June 19th marks the first steps of an unexpected, unplanned odyssey – when they begin a journey over land and sea, homeward to Paros.
+The source of the Fleet river at Kenwood in Hampstead Heath was the starting point, journeying south from Highgate, Kentish Town, Kings Cross, Lambs Conduit Street, Farringdon to the River Thames at Blackfriars in London.

-On her journey Keto will wear a blue costume and mask.
+On her journey Keto wore a blue costume and mask.
 The costume is made from a cotton fabric, printing with my original artworks, using the cyanotype process.
-As Keto will be wearing a mask and gloves, walking alone and keeping a safe distance, it’s an ideal way for people to experience art outside of an exhibition space at a time when access to galleries isn’t allowed.
+Keto wearing a mask and gloves, walked alone and kept a safe distance, provided an ideal way for people to experience art outside of an exhibition space at a time when access to galleries isn’t allowed.
 With lockdown more people will be able to encounter Keto and hear her story.

 Read about Keto here:

 An exhibition featuring Clare O Hagan’s latest collection of work inspired by Paros, the sea and plastic pollution.

 The exhibition will now take place June 2021 at the City Arts Space in Parikia, Paros, Greece.

 City Arts Space hosts the first showing of Irish born artist Clare O Hagan’s unique series of prints and contemporary artifacts entitled “Keto and the Sea”.